ezztherose/Blog/content/posts/MapReduce.md

 a solution to run computations on a large data set with the complicated aspect.
-MapReduce is a set of functions Map and Reduce, this set of functions provide abstraction to automate memory management and par- allelization across large designed clusters, with built in failure handling
+MapReduce is a set of functions Map and Reduce, this set of functions provide abstraction to automate memory management and par- allelization across large designed clusters, with built in failure handling.

 ## 1. Introduction
 The new era of computing large scale data sets were a huge undertaking and unorganized.
 The collection of raw